 Other programs and benefits are also available for veterans, spouses and dependents.
-Please visit the Veterans Resource Office located at the Career Services Center in the Center for Business and Industry, Room C1-34; e-mail vro@ccp.edu; or visit the Veterans section on the College's Web site.
+Please visit the Veterans Resource Office located at the Student Life Center in the Winnet Student Life Building, Room S1-19; e-mail vro@ccp.edu; or visit the Veterans section on the College's Web site.